joshsurber/ignite-gods-lite.com/_includes/thankyou.md

 Please note, after scheduling your appointment, it is your responsibility to initiate the contact by phone, to 210-441-2319 at the time you have scheduled in the Central Standard Time Zone.

+Payment terms and options will be discussed at the initial screening appointment.
+Initial phone screen is at **NO CHARGE**.

 If you forget your appointment, please feel free to email IGNiTE GOD’S LITE, LLC at <jude1.22@ignite-gods-lite.com> to be given an opportunity to reschedule your appointment.